deepanshs/mrsimulator/docs/installation.rst

       $ python --version

 For `Mac` users, python version 3 is installed under the name `python3`.
-You may replace `python` for `python3` in the above command and for all subsequent python statements.
+You may replace `python` for `python3` in the above command and all subsequent python statements.

-For `Windows` users, we recommend the `Anaconda <https://www.anaconda.com/products/individual/>`_ distribution of python>3.6.
-You can find a more information under the Windows tab in the section :ref:`on_local_machine`.
+For `Windows` users, we recommend the `Anaconda <https://www.anaconda.com/products/individual/>`_ or `miniconda <https://docs.conda.io/en/latest/miniconda.html>`_ distribution of python>3.6.
+Anaconda distribution for python comes with popular python packages that are frequently used in scientific computing.
+Miniconda is a minimal installer for conda.
+It is a smaller version of Anaconda that includes conda, Python, and the packages they depend on, along with other useful packages such as pip.
+You can find more information under the Windows tab in the section :ref:`on_local_machine`.

 .. seealso::